chandru89new/code.druchan.com/contents/concurrent-limits.md

 date: 2023-08-04
 slug: concurrent-limits
 ---

+Update: the solution is not quite what the problem expects.
+See if you can find the issue.

 The other day, I stumbled on [this tweet](https://twitter.com/thdxr/status/1686856181745111040):

 ![tweet](/images/concurrent-promise-tweet.png)

-While the tweet does say *libraries allowed*, it got me curious.
+While the tweet does say _libraries allowed_, it got me curious.

-What if it said *no libraries allowed*?
+What if it said _no libraries allowed_?

-There are possibly many *clever* ways of solving it.
+There are possibly many _clever_ ways of solving it.
 As I thought about it, I realized that this could be a great exercise to **implement an actual concurrent promise executer that can be used for any kind of a list**!

 So here I am.